-The Passport to College Promise Scholarship pilot program was created by the state of Washington in 2007, to help students from foster care attend and succeed in college.
+The Passport to College Promise Scholarship was created as a pilot program by the state of Washington in 2007, to help students from foster care attend and succeed in college.
 The program was made permanent in the 2012 Legislative Session.

 In 2018, the Legislature expanded the program (RCW 28B.117) to help more Washington students, who have been in various types of foster care or experienced unaccompanied homelessness, to prepare for careers.